Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 Note that while this recipe calls for cheese, you can ABSOLUTELY omit it.
 I’ve made it both with and without cheese, they’re both great.

-Serve it alongside some sour cream (real or the Paleo version from my book) and enjoy!
+Serve up your Chicken Enchiladas Verde alongside some sour cream (real or the Paleo version from my book) and enjoy!

 - 2 pounds chicken breast

 - 1 teaspoon fine sea salt divided

 - 1 teaspoon garlic powder

 - 1/4 teaspoon ground black pepper

 - 1 cup shredded mozzarella cheese divided